Kimsabraham/TeamProfileGenerator/README.md

 # Read Me Generator
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/undefined/undefined)
 # Description
 This app takes users inputs and puts them into HTML cards depending on the class the user has selected.
-Using Jest we could constanlty test the behaviour of each class.
+Using Jest we could constantly test the behaviour of each class.
 # Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)